vi/websocat/doc/endpoints.md

 Connect to a TCP socket by hostname.
-Hostname resolution is repeated every time a connection is initated.
+Hostname resolution is repeated every time a connection is initiated.
 If multiple address are resolved, they are tried simultaneously, first connected one wins.

 See prefixes for `TcpConnectByIp`